nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 containing a list of HTTP-style headers.
 Recognized headers are described below; unrecognized headers MUST be ignored.

-The *Accept-Encoding* header follows the same as the HTTP header of the same name; it indicates a list of Content-Encodings that the authority will accept for uploads.
+The *Accept-Encoding* header follows the same format as the HTTP header of the same name; it indicates a list of Content-Encodings that the authority will accept for uploads.
 All authorities SHOULD support the gzip and identity encodings.
 The identity encoding is mandatory.
 (Default: "identity")

 The *Accept-Vote-Diffs-From* header is a list of digests of previous votes held by this authority; any new uploaded votes that are given